aws/aws-cdk/packages/aws-cdk-lib/aws-rds/adr/aurora-serverless-v2.md

    - But if using a db.r6g.16xlarge (512 GB) a serverles v2 instance can't scale to match

-Out of the 4 common usage patters (peaks & valleys, outliers, random, and consistent), provisioned should be preferred for the consistent pattern.
-With mixed use cluster you may have writers/readers that follow different patters.
+Out of the 4 common usage patterns (peaks & valleys, outliers, random, and consistent), provisioned should be preferred for the consistent pattern.
+With mixed use cluster you may have writers/readers that follow different patterns.
 For example, you may have a writer that follows the `consistent` pattern, but a reader that follows the `outliers` pattern.
 In this case you may want to have a provisioned instance as the writer along with a provisioned reader in tier 0-1